thomaschaaf/node-ftdi/README.md

 Install the driver: [ftdi](http://www.ftdichip.com/Drivers/D2XX.htm)

-If you're are using a Linux distribution or Mac OS X you can run the script file...
+If you're are using a Linux distribution or Mac OS X you can run the install.sh script file...

     npm install ftdi